A Dynamic Framework for Grid Adaptation in Kolmogorov-Arnold Networks: Experimental Results

 In this section, we present experiments across three distinct benchmarks: a suite of custom synthetic functions, a subset of the dimensionless Feynman dataset and four instances of the Helmholtz equation within the PIML setting \cite{PIML}.
 Across all benchmarks, we compare two primary configurations: (i) a baseline model using the standard input-based adaptation strategy (equivalent to uniform IDF), and (ii) a model employing the proposed curvature-based adaptation.
 To isolate the impact of knot allocation, all other hyperparameters remain identical between the two configurations, utilizing the Adam optimizer to minimize the Mean Squared Error (MSE) loss.
 Training is initiated with a coarse grid of $G=3$ intervals.
 We employ a progressive grid extension schedule, increasing the resolution to $G=6$, $G=9$, and finally $G=12$ at predefined intervals throughout the training process.
 At each extension step, the knot positions are reallocated according to the respective adaptation strategy.

 To ensure the statistical robustness of our findings, we conduct 3 independent runs for each experiment using different random seeds.
 Performance is evaluated using the median relative $L^2$ error across the 3 runs with respect to the reference solution defined on a dense grid.
 Furthermore, to statistically validate our comparisons, we perform a one-tailed Wilcoxon signed-rank test \cite{wilcox}.
 The null hypothesis posits that the curvature-based strategy does not yield a statistically significant reduction in error compared to the input-based baseline.
 All experiments are conducted using the \texttt{jaxKAN} framework \cite{jaxkan} on a single NVIDIA GeForce RTX 4090 GPU.
-For further information about the benchmark functions, see the Reproducibility Statement.
+The source code and datasets used for this study will become available online upon acceptance of the manuscript.